Purchase Agreement Understanding

-As a homeowner, when you are trying to sell your home without any intervention of a real estate agent, you require writing a contract regarding the sale of the property.
+As a homeowner, when you are trying to sell your home without any intervention of a real estate agent.
+You require writing a contract regarding the sale of the property.
 It is important to understand Purchase Agreement.

 Here’s a little help on how to write it –